JackGConrad/JackGConrad.github.io/index.md

 Journal Articles
 ----------------

-- Michał Araszkiewicz, Kevin Ashley, L. Karl Branting, Jack G. Conrad, Serena Villata, Adam Wyner, Thirty Years of Artificial Intelligence and Law: the Third Decade, [To appear in] _Journal of Artificial Intelligence and Law_, 30(4), Springer, Netherlands, 2022.
+- Michał Araszkiewicz, Kevin Ashley, L. Karl Branting, Jack G. Conrad, Serena Villata, Adam Wyner, Thirty Years of Artificial Intelligence and Law: the Third Decade, _Journal of Artificial Intelligence and Law_, 30(4), Springer, Netherlands, 2022.

 - Jack G. Conrad and L. Karl Branting, Introduction to the Special Issue on Artificial Intelligence and Law, _Journal of Artificial Intelligence and Law_, 26(2), Springer, Netherlands, pp. 98-101, May 2018.